OpenDSA/OpenDSA/Doc/source/Configuration.rst

           * If this attribute is not present in the config file, the default behavior is 'hide'
           * This option is only valid for exercises embedded using the 'avembed' directive.
 Slideshows and diagrams created using the 'inlineav' directive are considered content and cannot be removed via the configuration file.

-        * **remove** - (optional) if set to true, the exercise will not be included in the module

-          * This option can only be used with exercises embedded using the 'avembed' directive.
-Slideshows and diagrams created using the 'inlineav' directive are considered content and cannot be removed via the configuration file.

-        * **long_name** - a long form, human-readable name used to identify the exercise in the GUI
-        * **required** - whether the exercise is required for module proficiency
-        * **points** - the number of points the exercise is worth
-        * **threshold** - the percentage a user needs to score on the exercise to obtain proficiency
+        * **threshold** - (optional) the percentage a user needs to score on the exercise to obtain proficiency, defaults to 100% (1 on a 0-1 scale) if omitted

       * JSAV-based diagrams do not need to be listed